Sylvester04556/Mass_Booking_Management_System_St.Cyprian_Catholic_Church/README.md

 This mini project seeks to use Python-based tool to manage Mass bookings efficiently.

 ## Features
- * Add New Intention: Parish staff can record Mass intentions, including the name, contact info, purpose, and offering amount.
+ * Add New Intention: Parish staff can record Mass intentions, including the name etc.

  * Update Existing Intention: Modify any field of a previously booked Mass intention.